Spring Flowering Bulbs

 Hyacinth

-Hyacinths are hardy, deer resistant, very fragrant, and like other bulbs; easy to grow in well-drained soil in full sun to partial shade.
-Wear gloves when planting, as bulb dust may cause a harmless skin irritation.
-Bulb dust can be easily washed off with soap and warm water.
-Their fragrance is worth the effort.
+Hyacinths are hardy, deer-resistant, and incredibly fragrant, making them a favorite for many gardens.
+Like other bulbs, they are easy to grow in well-drained soil with full sun to partial shade.
+When planting, it’s a good idea to wear gloves, as bulb dust may cause mild skin irritation, which can be easily washed off with soap and warm water.
+In the Bay Area, Hyacinths typically bloom from mid-March to April, filling your garden with their delightful scent—definitely worth the effort!

 Carnegie